jbbadanguio/pixelship-ecommerce-analysis/README.md

 - Refund risk is highest among website purchases from social media and unknown channels, especially when paired with tablet or TV devices.
 These segments show elevated refund rates, suggesting passive browsing, low buyer confidence, or attribution gaps.

-- In contrast, mobile app purchases—particularly via direct and email channels—show lower refund rates, indicating stronger intent and post-purchase satisfaction.
-Segmenting by device and channel reveals clear behavioral differences worth targeting.
+- In contrast, mobile app purchases, particularly via direct and email channels, show lower refund rates, indicating stronger intent and post-purchase satisfaction.
+Segmenting by device and channel reveals clear behavioral differences that are worth targeting.

 <p align="center">
   <img src="assets/marketing-2.png">
 </p>

 - Spending behavior varies widely across acquisition sources.
-Direct and email channels show consistent mid-tier AOV, while affiliate and social media channels display greater volatility and outliers.
+Direct and email channels show consistent mid-tier AOV, with a consistent spread into high-value purchases, indicating strong customer trust and reliable performance.
+Affiliate and social media channels display greater volatility and outliers.

-- This suggests that some channels attract more predictable buyers, while others bring in mixed-intent traffic.
-Overlaying refund risk reveals that high spend doesn’t always mean high satisfaction, reinforcing the need for value alignment.
+- These patterns suggest that not all channels serve the same strategic purpose.
+Direct and Email are foundational for both everyday revenue and premium customer acquisition, while Affiliate requires granular analysis to separate high-performing partners from noise.
+Social Media excels at driving volume and brand engagement but is not a reliable source for high-ticket conversions.

 <p align="center">
   <img src="assets/marketing-3.png">
 </p>

 - Mobile app purchases from affiliate, social media, and email channels drive the highest loyalty engagement, with rates above 60–75%.
-Website purchases—especially via affiliate and direct channels—lag behind, suggesting weaker retention.
+Website purchases, especially via affiliate and direct channels, lag behind, suggesting weaker retention.

 - This highlights mobile-first environments as key drivers of long-term customer investment.
 Pairing acquisition strategy with platform behavior can optimize loyalty outcomes.